 Students whose homes are in Marion County may live at home if they so desire.
 A written letter from the parents, accompanying the application for admission to the School of Nursing, is required for permission to live at home.
+Married students are not required to live in Ball Residence.

 Health Service.
-A complete physical examination, including chest X ray, is provided as part of the admission requirements to the School.
+A complete physical examination, including chest X ray, is given as part of the admission requirements to the School.
 The physical examinations are repeated annually.